• Skip to primary navigation

 Use muffin liners - These muffins can stick if you put them straight into the tins, so it's best to use liners to ensure they come out cleanly.

-Nutrition per serving
+Nutritional information per serving

 Calories: 103kcal | Carbohydrates: 9.6g | Protein: 3.5g | Fat: 6g | Saturated Fat: 4.7g | Sodium: 258mg | Potassium: 199mg | Fiber: 2.5g | Sugar: 1g | Calcium: 51mg | Iron: 1mg

-If you’ve tried this recipe, please leave a comment or tip for others below.
+If you’ve tried these easy gluten free savory muffins, please leave a comment or tip for others below.
 I'd love to know how you’ve made it your own!

 Follow Vancouver with Love on Instagram, Pinterest and Facebook!

-Vegan Baked Oatmeal (6 Ingredients) »
+6-Ingredient Vegan Baked Oatmeal »

 • Facebook